Check out the results of the 2014 Community Technology Survey and set up a community meeting to help bridge the digital divide

 - Join the TLC Phillips Tech Hub or the Northside Digital Innovation Alliance

-- Share what you know and what you learn to help others meet their employment, educational and community goals.
+- Sign up to Volunteer at Fix-It Tech events and more.
+Share what you know and what you learn to help others meet their employment, educational and community goals.

 - Share information in your community about low cost computers and Internet options